RCass172/shakin-play/README.md

 ### User stories

-As a user i would like:
+As a user I would like:

 1. To see testimonials of what other people thought about their service
 2. To be able to navigate easily from each page
 3. Visual icons easy to understand and recognise
 4. An easy to use yet visually appealing website
-5. The website to look good regardless of what device i use
+5. The website to look good regardless of what device I use
 6. To feel like the business is professional by the look and feel of website
 7. The feeling that this business is better than other competitors to help decide on booking
-8. Social media links present so i can investigate further if needed
+8. Social media links present so I can investigate further if needed
-9. Any links i click on to open in a new tab
+9. Any links I click on to open in a new tab
 10. Information to show what they can do
 11. To be able to easily contact the business
 12. To learn more about their history